Vasectomies can fail.

 The correct time to read the results is precisely at seven (7) minutes after you add the Solution.
 It is possible that the Test Line may develop some color after 7 minutes, which is why reading the results before or after that time may give an incorrect result.

-If you’re not sure how to perform the test, how to read the result, or if you don’t understand the meaning and possible consequences of your test result, you’re welcome to speak with our healthcare provider or you can contact Customer Service at (866) 635-2308 during business hours (M–F, 8am to 5pm Eastern) or email [email protected] 24/7.
+If you’re not sure how to perform the test, how to read the result, or if you don’t understand the meaning and possible consequences of your test result, please contact Customer Service at (866) 635-2308 during business hours (M–F, 8am to 5pm Eastern) or email [email protected] 24/7, or for medical questions, contact your healthcare provider.

 Store in a cool, dry place at 36°–86°F (2°–30°C).
 Do not freeze.